dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. Replace the `<key-vault-name>` placeholder in the key vault URI `ProtectKeysWithAzureKeyVault`method with the name of the `scalablerazorvaultXXXX` key vault you created.
 1. Replace the `<key-name>` placeholder in the key vault URI with the `razorkey` name you created earlier.

-#### Redeploy the application
+#### Redeploy the app

-Your application is now configured correctly to use the Azure services you created perviously.
+Your app is now configured correctly to use the Azure services you created perviously.
 Next you need to redeploy the app for your code changes to be applied.

 1. Right click on the project node in the solution explorer and select **Publish**.
 1. On the publishing profile summary view, click the **Publish** button in the upper right corner.

-Visual Studio will redeploy the application to the container apps environment you created earlier.
-When the processes finished, the browser will launch to the application home page.
+Visual Studio will redeploy the app to the container apps environment you created earlier.
+When the processes finished, the browser will launch to the app home page.

-Test the application again by searching for *Microsoft* in the search field.
+Test the app again by searching for *Microsoft* in the search field.
 The page should now reload with the correct results every time you submit!

 ## 7) Configure roles for local development

 The existing code and configuration of your app can also work while running locally during development.
 The `DefaultAzureCredential` class you configured earlier is able to pick up local environment credentials to authenticate to Azure Services.
-You will need to assign the same roles to your own account that were assigned to your application's managed identity in order for the authentication to work.
+You will need to assign the same roles to your own account that were assigned to your app's managed identity in order for the authentication to work.
 This should be the same account you use to log into Visual Studio or the Azure CLI.

 #### Sign-in to your local development environment